JaidedAI/EasyOCR/README.md

 reader = easyocr.Reader(['th','en'], gpu = False)
 ```

 There are optional arguments for readtext function, `decoder` can be 'greedy'(default), 'beamsearch', or 'wordbeamsearch'.
 For 'beamsearch' and 'wordbeamsearch', you can also set `beamWidth` (default=5).
 Bigger number will be slower but can be more accurate.
 For multiprocessing, you can set `workers` and `batch_size`.
 Current version converts image into grey scale for recognition model, so contrast can be an issue.
-You can try playing with `contrast_ths`, `adjust_contrast` and `filter_ths`. `whitelist` and `blacklist` accept input in string (like this blacklist = '!&$%').
+You can try playing with `contrast_ths`, `adjust_contrast` and `filter_ths`. `allowlist` and `blocklist` accept input in string (like this blocklist = '!&$%').

 ## To be implemented